babakfp/babakfp.ir/src/content/posts/fuck-linux/index.md

 ## Restart and Refresh Reality

-Contrary to popular belief, I had to restart Linux and refresh windows frequently.
+Despite the common belief, I found myself needing to restart Linux and refresh windows quite often.

+This is just one example of how Linux users can be lying to you.

 ## Dislike for Flatpak

-In my country, the network speed is very slow and also extremely expensive.
-So, using more than 1GB bandwidth instead of 100/200MB for downloading VSCode is insane.
+In my country, network speeds are slow and extremely expensive.
+Using over 1GB of bandwidth to download VSCode, instead of 100-200MB, is just ridiculous.

 ## My Experience with Other Linux Distributions

-I tried other Linux distributions too in this third experience.
+I tried other Linux distributions during this third experience:

--   Fedora: I couldn't get it to even boot.
-Something about the ISO file (`Fedora-Workstation-Live-x86_64-40-1.14.iso`) was wrong.
+-   Fedora: I couldn't even get it to boot.
+Something was wrong with the ISO file (`Fedora-Workstation-Live-x86_64-40-1.14.iso`).
--   NixOS: I couldn't get it to boot (`nixos-gnome-24.05.1503.752c634c09ce-x86_64-linux.iso`).
+-   NixOS: It wouldn't boot either (`nixos-gnome-24.05.1503.752c634c09ce-x86_64-linux.iso`).

-## Conclusion (Good Things About Linux)
+## Last Words

 This was my third attempt at using Linux, and I always ended up returning to Windows.
-While Linux has some advantages, like faster performance in some areas and less need for system debloating, the frustrations outweighed the benefits for me.
+While Linux has some advantages, like faster performance in some areas and less need for system debloating, the frustrations far outweighed the benefits for me.

 When I was frustrated with Linux, I read this [message](https://devrant.com/rants/1903975/does-linux-suck-imho-yes-a-lot-of-the-people-bash-windows-regarding-automatic-re), and it cheered me up!